 Best Places to visit in Wroclaw- Multimedia Fountain

-One of other best places to visit in Wroclaw.
+One of the other best places to visit in Wroclaw.
 Build in 2009, it’s currently the largest operating fountain in Europe.
 Over 300 water jets “dance” to music and light to create a spectacular water show.
 For the full effect, I will recommend you visit the fountain in the evening.
 Shows start every hour and are free to enter.
-The length of the show range from 4 to 20 minutes, depending on the type of music played in specific hour.
-For a better view, you can buy ticket to enter the viewing terrace.
+The length of the show range from 4 to 20 minutes, depending on the type of music played in a specific hour.
+For a better view, you can buy a ticket to enter the viewing terrace.
 Tickets are only 5 PLN.
-More about fountain and show times here
+More about fountain and showtimes here

 Best Places to visit in Wroclaw- St. Mary Magdalena Church

 There is a lot of Catholic churches in Wroclaw with many looking rich, sometimes a bit over the top, but not this one.
 St Mary Magdalena church looks actually empty inside compared with the rest of the churches.
 It also looks like it could do with a renovation, especially inside.
 You probably wondering now why I added this to the list of best places to visit in Wroclaw.
 The reason is the view from the top of the tower.
 For a small fee of 5 PLN and battling 100’s of stairs, you will not get a better view of the main square anywhere.

 Best Places to visit in Wroclaw- ZOO & Afrykarium